microsoft/ipe/docs/index.md

 built by a third party.
 An ideal system to leverage IPE has both mutable and immutable components, however, all binary executable code is immutable.

-For the highest level of security, platform firmware should verify the the kernel and optionally the root filesystem (e.g. via U-Boot verified boot).
+For the highest level of security, platform firmware should verify the kernel and optionally the root filesystem (e.g. via U-Boot verified boot).
 This allows the entire system to be integrity verified.